-- 1. Select the clip you want to link. - 2.
-Drag it up, towards the video track.
-The linked audio clip will appear between the video and independent audio tracks. - 3.
-A line will appear between the video and the audio clips.
-Place the audio clip on the linked audio track so that the line points to where it should begin.
+1. Select the clip you want to link.

+2. Drag it up, towards the video track.

+3. A line will appear between the video and the audio clips.
+Place the audio clip on the linked audio track so that the line points to where it should begin begin.